rdavdin/CloudStorage/README.md

-This project is as a last assignment of the course Spring Boot Basics, which is a course of the Nanodegree [Java Web Developer - Udacity](https://www.udacity.com/course/java-developer-nanodegree--nd035).
+# Individual Storage

 This is a web-based personal storage application.

-It covers all subjects of the course.
+### Purposes

+- Understand how to organize source code according to multi-tier architecture or onion architecture
+- Apply Hashing, Salting, and Encryption in appropriate contexts
+- Use packages: Spring MVC, MyBatis ORM, Spring Security, Thymeleaf, etc.

+### Requirements

 1. The back-end with Spring Boot